rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 This RFC proposes additions to the `Error` trait to support accessing generic forms of context from `dyn Error` trait objects.
 This generalizes the pattern used in `backtrace` and `source` and allows ecosystem iteration on error reporting infrastructure outside of the standard library.
-The two proposed additions are a new trait method `Error::get_context`, which offers `TypeId`-based member lookup, and a new inherent fn `<dyn Error>::context`, which makes use of an implementor's `get_context` to return a typed reference directly.
+This proposal adds the method `Error::get_context` to the error trait, which offers `TypeId`-based member lookup, and a new inherent fn `<dyn Error>::context`, which makes use of an implementor's `get_context` to return a typed reference directly.
 These additions would primarily be useful in "error reporting" contexts, where we typically no longer have type information and may be composing errors from many sources.

-The names here are just placeholders.
-The specifics of the `Request` type are a suggested starting point.
-And the `Request` style api could be replaced with a much simpler API based on  `TypeId` + `dyn Any` at the cost of being incompatible with dynamically sized types.
-The basic proposal is this:
+## TLDR

 Add this method to the `Error` trait